Mother’s Day is right around the corner!

 Here are a few experiences that I think moms might enjoy this Mother’s Day.

 5. Sleep.
 I just had to include this because one of my favorite Mother’s Day “activities” is sleeping in.
 I love my babies and I would not trade them for anything, but I sure do miss sleeping in.

 I hope you decide to do one of these activities and, of course, you shouldn’t be planning a thing.
-Enjoy yourself next weekend and have a very Happy Mother’s Day!
+Send these ideas to your hubby or significant other.